How to say Sámara

 Taxi or shuttle

-We can line up a taxi or a shuttle from either airport.
-The Taxi from Liberia costs about $120.
+We can line up a taxi or a shuttle van from either airport.
+The taxi from Liberia costs about $120.
 The shuttle costs about $50/person and only leaves at specific times.

-If you only want to rent for your journey from the airport to Sámara, you can rent from Alamo or National and return the car here in Sámara.
-Costs are approximately rental for $50/day, $25-50 for 1 way drop off if returned in Sámara
+If you only want to rent a car for your journey from the airport to Sámara, you can rent from Alamo or National and return the car here in Sámara.
+Costs are approximately $50/day, $25-50 for 1 way drop off if returned in Sámara

 Driving in Costa Rica